Bill FAQs

 Spoof calls are a sadly common method of scamming in the utilities world.
 A spoof call will appear to be coming from a reputable number, like a National Grid’s number, but are really from a third party—typically a scammer or unethical company.

-Remember that National Grid representatives will already have your account number—you will never need to provide it.
+Remember, National Grid representatives who call you will already have your account number.

 There are a number of reasons your bill may spike, especially during the holidays.